-Regarding the degree of approximation achievable, TSPN with arbitrary neighborhoods is generally APX-hard~\cite{BGK+05,SS05}, and it remains so even for segments of nearly the same length~\cite{EFS06}.
+Regarding the degree of approximation achievable, TSPN for arbitrary neighborhoods is generally APX-hard~\cite{BGK+05,SS05}, and it remains so even for segments of nearly the same length~\cite{EFS06}.
 For instance, approximating TSPN for connected regions in the plane within a factor smaller than 2 is intractable (NP-hard)~\cite{SS05}.
 The problem is also APX-hard for disconnected regions~\cite{SS05}, the simplest case being point-pair regions~\cite{DO08}.
 It is conjectured that approximating TSPN for disconnected regions in the plane within a $O(\log^{1/2} n)$ factor is intractable~\cite{SS05}.
 Similarly, it is conjectured that approximating TSPN for connected regions in $\RR^3$ within a $O(\log^{1/2} n)$ factor and for disconnected regions in $\RR^3$ within a $O(\log^{2/3} n)$ factor~\cite{SS05} are intractable.
 Moreover, proving these conjectures seems to require advances in complexity, rather than geometry.

-\paragraph{Our results.} In this paper we present several improved approximation algorithms for TSPN, for three types of neighborhoods: (i) hyperplanes in $\RR^d$; (ii) lines in $\RR^d$; (iii) congruent disks in the plane and congruent balls in $\RR^3$.
-Our results are summarized in Table~\ref{table}.
+\paragraph{Our results.} In this paper we present several improved approximation algorithms for TSPN, for three types of neighborhoods: (i) hyperplanes in $\RR^d$; (ii) lines in $\RR^d$; (iii) congruent disks in the plane and congruent balls in $\RR^d$.
+Our results and related older results are summarized in Table~\ref{table}.

-We start with hyperplanes in $\RR^d$.
-No approximation algorithm was known for this type of neighborhoods.
+We start with hyperplanes in $\RR^d$; no approximation algorithm was known for this type of neighborhoods.
 For constant $d$, we can compute constant-factor approximations in linear time.